zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 :option:`NUM_IRQS`
       The platform configuration sets this value to the correct number of interrupts available on the board.
-The default is ‘1’, which in most cases will be incorrect.
+The default is '1', which in most cases will be incorrect.

 :option:`SW_ISR_TABLE`
-      Set to ‘n’ when the platform configuration does not provide one.
+      Set to 'n' when the platform configuration does not provide one.

 :option:`SW_ISR_TABLE_DYNAMIC`
-      Set to ‘n’ to override the default.
+      Set to 'n' to override the default.

 System Clock
 ============